MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/across-how-to-set-up-electronic-document-sending-and-receiving.md

     |**GST Registration No.**|Specify your company's GST registration number.|
     |**Responsibility Centre**|If your company is set up with a responsibility centre, make sure that the **Country/Region Code** field is filled.|

-### <a name="to-set-up-vat-posting-for-electronic-document-sending-and-receiving"></a>To set up GST posting for electronic document sending and receiving
+### To set up GST posting for electronic document sending and receiving

 1. In the **Search** box, enter **GST Posting Setup**, and then choose the related link.
 2. For each GST posting setup line that you will use for electronic documents, fill the field as described in the following table.